Global-Local Self-Distillation for Visual Representation Learning: Details on Multi-Crop

 In \Cref{sec:augmentation_pipeline} we explain the data-augmentation pipeline and how multiple augmentations of a single input image are generated.
 To obtain an augmented image $\aug$ from an input image $\im$, we sample an augmentation vector $\augvec=[\augvec_{geo},\augvec_{pho}]$ from some distribution $\mathcal{D}_{aug}$.
 This augmentation vector parametrizes both the geometric- and photometric transforms that are applied to $\im$.
 Spatial transforms include \texttt{CROP}, \texttt{RESIZE} and \texttt{HORIZONTAL\_FLIP} while photometric transforms include \texttt{COLOR\_JITTER}, \texttt{SOLARIZE}, \texttt{GAUSSIAN\_BLUR} and \texttt{GRAYSCALE}.
 We denote the composition of all geometric transforms by $\mathbf{G}$ and the composition of all photometric transforms by $\mathbf{P}$.
 In \Cref{sec:augmentation_pipeline}, we assumed that all augmentation vectors $\augvec$ are sampled from the same distribution $\mathcal{D}_{aug}$.
 The multi-crop strategy \cite{swav} removes this assumption.
 Instead, we segregate augmentations into two categories, global- and local-crops.
 Local-crops are taken from smaller regions of the input image while global-crops are taken from larger ones.
 Local-crops are also resized to $96\times96$ pixels while global-crops are resized to $224\times224$ pixels.
 This is illustrated in \Cref{fig:multi-crop}.

 For every single original input image $\im$, 2 global-crops and $N_L=8$ local-crops are generated.
 All augmentation vectors for local-crops are sampled from the same distribution $\mathcal{D}_{aug}^{L}$ while the augmentation vectors for global-crops are individually sampled from two different distributions: $\mathcal{D}_{aug_1}^{G}$ and $\mathcal{D}_{aug_2}^{G}$.
 Given an input image $\im$, the set of augmentations $\mathcal{V}=\{\aug^1, \aug^2, \cdots \aug^{N_L+2}\}$ is generated following \Cref{alg:spade-multi}.
 Lines 4-7 from \Cref{alg:savit} can be replaced with all lines from \Cref{alg:spade-multi} to make it implement the multi-crop strategy. $\aug^1$ and $\aug^2$ correspond to the global-crops while $\aug^3, \aug^4, \cdots, \aug^{2+N_L}$ correspond to the local-crops.
-More details can be found in the code which we will release on Github upon acceptance.
+More details can be found in the code.